-Overall College Continuation Rates for Nebraska ACE Scholarship Recipients by School Type
+Overall College Continuation Rates for Nebraska ACE Scholarship Recipients

-- The college-going rates of ACE scholarship recipients have decreased as the number of awarded ACE scholarships has increased.
-Commission staff would expect this decrease in college continuation rates as a function of increased funding that has given hundreds of additional students the opportunity to take dual enrollment courses. - The college continuation rates for all seniors who received ACE scholarships decreased from 84.1% for the students who graduated in 2007-2008 to 81.2% for those who finished high school in 2008-2009.
-For the class of 2009-2010, the college-going rate was 78.6%. - As shown in Figure 1.5.12, the college-going rate for ACE scholarship recipients at nonpublic (private) high schools decreased from 100.0% in 2007-2008 and 2008-2009 to 95.0% in 2009-2010.
+- From the first year of the program in 2007-2008 to the third year in 2009-2010, the college continuation rates of ACE scholarship recipients decreased as the number of awarded ACE scholarships increased.
+Commission staff would expect this decrease in college-going rates as a function of increased funding that has given hundreds of additional students the opportunity to take dual enrollment courses. - As shown in Figure 1.5.12, the college continuation rates for all seniors who received ACE scholarships decreased from 84.1% for the students who graduated in 2007-2008 to 78.6% for those who finished high school in 2009-2010. - However, as also illustrated in Figure 1.5.12, the college-going rate for ACE scholarship recipients increased from 78.6% for the class of 2009-2010 to 81.5% among the 2010-11 graduates.
+This compares to 71.2% for Nebraska's overall college-going rate for 2010-11.